Professional wrestling holds: Figure-four leglock

 The wrestler stands over the opponent who is lying on the mat face up and grasps a leg of the opponent.
 The wrestler then does a spinning toe hold and grasps the other leg, crossing them into a 4 (hence the name), and falls to the mat, applying pressure to the opponent's crossed legs with their own.
 While the hold applies pressure to the knee, it actually can be very painful to the shin of the victim.
 While the move is primarily a submission move, if the opponent has their shoulders on the mat, the referee can make a three count for a pinfall.
 If the referee is distracted, heel wrestlers may grab onto the ropes while executing the move to gain leverage and inflict more pain.
 This variation is the most famous version, invented by Buddy Rogers and popularized by Ric Flair, and is also the finisher of choice for several wrestlers like Greg "The Hammer" Valentine, "The American Dream" Dusty Rhodes, The Miz, AJ Styles, Jeff Jarrett, Tito Santana, Jack Brisco, Gerald Brisco, and The Silent Warrior.
 A modified variation exists more recently used by Shawn Michaels where the wrestler takes one of the opponent's legs, turns 90 degrees, then grabs the opponent's other leg and crosses it with the other, puts one foot in between and the other on the other leg, and then bridges over.
-With enough strength and willpower, the wrestler on defense can flip over onto their belly (and also their opponent), which is said to reverse the pressure to the one who initially had the hold locked in.
+With enough strength and willpower, the wrestler on defense can flip over onto their belly (and also their opponent), which is said to reverse the pressure onto the one who initially had the hold locked in.
 This counter to the figure-four is often called a "modified Indian deathlock" or sometimes referred to as a "sharpshooter variant".
 Charlotte Flair uses a bridging variation of the move referred to as a Figure Eight.
 For a figure eight, the wrestler will then push up into a bridge.
 This move can be compared to the Heel Hook in Brazilian Jiu-Jitsu.

 On the Steve Austin Show Unleashed Podcast, George Scott was credited by Ric Flair as the person who came up with the idea that to reverse the figure-four leglock, the opponent would simply turn over onto their stomach.